julienawonga/Esp32-notif-whatsapp/README.md

-# Using ESP32 to Send Message to Whatsapp
+# Using ESP32 to Send Notification to Whatsapp

 This project was developed for the final year project.
 It involves building a security system that sends a message to WhatsApp via ESP32 when an event occurs.